The Informational Observer in Relational Quantum Mechanics: Structural Coherence from Sequential Weak Values

 Because the projectors are taken in the Heisenberg picture, the system dynamics are fully encoded in the history operator.
 In the Schr\"odinger picture, the SWV of $H_R$ takes the form

 where the unitaries $U_{j+1,j}=U(t_{j+1},t_j)$ implement the actual time evolution between records.
 Each projector acts as a filter: if the evolved state has no support in the subspace selected at any stage, the entire amplitude vanishes.
-A non-zero SWV therefore signals that the record sequence can be embedded in a physically possible history consistent with both the dynamics and the boundary conditions.
+A non-zero SWV therefore signals that the record sequence can be embedded within a single relational history compatible with the relevant boundary conditions.
 In this sense, an SWV delivers a single verdict on the coherence of the whole sequence, rather than multiple independent answers to single-time questions.
-For example, for $R=\{\uparrow(t_1),\downarrow(t_2),\uparrow(t_3)\}$,
+For example, for $R=\{\uparrow(t_1),\downarrow(t_2),\uparrow(t_3)\}$, the SWV

 asks whether this entire record is jointly compatible for observer $O$.